Last Updated on

 An overbite affects how you eat, how you speak, and even how you smile.
 For children, pronouncing some words can be difficult when they have an overbite.
 This can be corrected by a speech instructor though before doing an orthodontic treatment for the overbite.
 In adults, the jaw structure can be affected which will lead to issues like a chipped tooth where the top and bottom teeth strike each other while speaking.

 You might experience difficulty in chewing, and some people usually experience digestion issues because of improper food bites.
-It is also difficult for people who have overbites to stick to a good oral hygiene because it is hard for them to floss, let alone brush their teeth.
+It is also difficult for people who have overbites to stick to good oral hygiene because it is hard for them to floss, let alone brush their teeth.
 It is important to note that it is easy for tooth decay and gum disease to manifest later in life when the overbite is not corrected.
 It is also common to experience an additional jaw pain which can eventually lead to Temporomandibular joint (TMJ) if treatment is not administered.
 But what are the effects of dental braces on lips?
 The section below will look into that.

 What Are the Effects of Dental Braces on Lips?

-It is safe to say that aesthetic issues of your lips can be corrected with an orthodontic procedure.
+It is safe to say that the aesthetic issues of your lips can be corrected with an orthodontic procedure.
 You need to be prepared for any changes that are as a result of the dental procedure.
 Your orthodontist can help you manage your emotions and expectations in order to remain composed and calm.

 Even though there are tons of images online that show dramatic effects on appearance after orthodontic procedures, you should be advised that these are extreme case-patients.
 To answer one common query of “what will happen to my lips after braces?” if you have a small overbite, your lips will change, but subtly.
 On the bright side, you can end up having a bigger and brighter smile after the treatment.